 - Collin Maldonado ’22, Philosophy

-Aequitas Cohort Themes
+Aequitas Fellowship Themes

 In this fellowship theme, you'll join a creative collaborative of students who want to engage the public in humanities and arts.
 You'll learn how to design and develop projects that participate in community meaning-making, memory, and transformation.
 You'll use your passions for literature, philosophy, history, theology, languages, and the arts to build relationships and meet needs.